 As already noted above, there are 2 ways to design the use of global vars for a multi-component bot:

 (1) Share the context (all variable values), at the start of the convo, all equally accessible from all components, or

 (2) When calling a component, pass the relevant variables as parameters.

 When all the components composing the chatbot are built using the same platform, the first approach is more convenient, as all variables are local and shared.
-However, when the chatbot is composed of components built on different platforms, there is no way to unify the environment, and therefore the only component that knows all global vars is the Root component, in charge of passing the required parameters to the relevant component being called.
+However, when the chatbot is composed of components built on different platforms, there is no way to unify the environment.
+Therefore, the only component that knows all global vars is the Root component.
+This component is in charge of passing the required parameters to the relevant component being called.